-Azerbaijan has been stricken (starting May 2012) by a series of internal and external geopolitical crises7 that build up tension both inside and outside the country, crises that appear to be "unnatural" and could create the sense of volatility in the eyes of the investors for different projects.
+Azerbaijan has been stricken (starting May 2012) by a series of internal and external geopolitical crises that build up tension both inside and outside the country, crises that appear to be "unnatural" and could create the sense of volatility in the eyes of the investors for different projects.
 All these elements combined create a real threat especially in the October 2013 presidential elections.
-On the other hand, Turkey a NATO country has yet to face destabilization attempts but the problems with the Kurds in the and the maritime north disputes involving Mediterranean the reservoirs.
+On the other hand, Turkey a NATO country has yet to face destabilization attempts but the problems with the Kurds in the north and the maritime disputes involving the Mediterranean gas reservoirs.